K7MDL2/IC905_Ethernet_Decoder/README.md

     0xfc: TX_on,
     }

-I converted to this method because I wanted to more efficiently and accurately know what messages do what.
-This approach is also somewhat self documenting as seen with the dump example it is easy to expose message IDs if interest while the rest of the program continues on.
+I converted to this method because I wanted to more efficiently and accurately know what messages do what things.
+This approach is also somewhat self documenting as seen with the dump example it is easy to expose message IDs of interest while the rest of the program continues on.
 The same information is often found in many different packets jsut waiting to be discovered.
+Other contributors can update the list and add new functions for them easily.

 PTT is fairly robust and also accomodates split and duplex, swapping in the unselected VFO as active during transmit only.
-Duplex and Split use the same byte, the only difference is that duplex is set to a programmed offset, I expect always in the same band.
+Duplex and Split use the same byte, the only difference is that duplex sets VFOB to a programmed offset, I expect always in the same band.
 The 905 will do cross band split so when duplex (and thus FM type modes) is off, VFOB (aka unselected VFO) is returned to the prior non-duplex value.
 This can be on any band.

 I look in ID=0xd4 which is issued when split is enabled/disabled, and it can be found in the frequency update message ID=0xd8 at teh same byte location.